"We see ourselves as a conduit for open sharing and learning, we accept the controversies that may accompany courageous conversations."

-LB: I oversee groups and tourism for the museum.
-I work closely with New York and Company and Brooklyn Chambers on a daily basis.
-No day is ever the same.
-I usually start my day off in “the field”, which includes outreaching to the community we serve, talking about our offerings or participating in art collectives.
-In the museum, I collaborate with the Curators and Educators to create programming that will surround tour offerings in order to provide a more thematic approach that will relate to our visitors.
+LB: I am the Senior Manager of Tourism and Visitor Experience.
+I oversee tourism, groups, and the overall experience of our visitors.
+Within this role, no day is ever the same, and that helps with exploring new ideas or reprogramming the way we interact with art within visitor engagement.
+I work closely with New York and Company, Brooklyn Chambers, and many other tourism companies on a daily basis.
+I usually start my day off in “the field” which includes outreaching to the community we serve, speaking to potential partners about our offerings, or participating in art collectives.
+In the museum, I collaborate with Curatorial, Marketing, and Museum Educators to create programming that will surround tour offerings to provide a more thematic approach that will relate to our visitors.

 TTG: The Brooklyn Museum is renowned for showcasing striking and highly emotive exhibitions ranging from subjects such as feminism and the Black Power Movement.
 How do you go about telling these stories accurately and respectfully?

 LB: The museum collaborates with organisations and community based activists to ensure that we are curating our special exhibitions and programming accurately and respectfully.
 The people that work in the museum are also very active in the community.
 We believe that we must create an active and participatory institutional shift in cultural institutions.
 The Brooklyn Museum acknowledges their social responsibility to connect others by providing safe havens to spark social change.